JuliaBaucher/AgenticScreeningDemo/README.md

 # Improved Script

 For this interview challenge, I built a working prototype of an agentic AI screening system.
-The goal of this prototype is to demonstrate a production-style orchestration architecture that can support a high volume of applications, identify qualified candidates and move them through the funnel, comply with EEOC and fair hiring regulations, and preserve a strong candidate experience.
+The goal of this prototype is to demonstrate a production-style orchestration framework that can support a high volume of applications, identify qualified candidates and move them through the funnel, comply with EEOC and fair hiring regulations, and preserve a strong candidate experience.

-The business problem addressed by this type of application is how to identify the best-fit candidates for each role, accelerate hiring processes, and  reduce recruiter workload while ensuring compliance and a positive candidate experience.
+The business problem addressed by this type of application is how to identify the best-fit candidates for each role, accelerate hiring processes, and  reduce recruiter workload.
 Success criteria include reduced time-to-fill, improved application completion rates, and measurable savings in recruiter hours and hiring costs.

 From a technical perspective, the system uses a serverless architecture with a lightweight UI hosted on GitHub and an AWS-based backend.
 The backend uses Amazon S3 for storage, AWS Step Functions for durable orchestration, and modular Lambda functions to handle application logic at each step.
-An LLM is integrated via Amazon Bedrock for structured extraction and rationale generation.
+An LLM is integrated via Amazon Bedrock for structured extraction and decision rationale generation.

 How it works:
 The user enters the job description, candidate CV, and answers to interview questions in the UI, and the system evaluates the application and provides a final decision: approved for interview, missing information, or rejected with a rejection reason.
 To facilitate the demo, there are predefined examples for each scenario.
 The system also returns both execution and business metrics.